armcknight/mtg/README.md

 # Features/TODO

 - [x] Ingest a CSV from the TCGPlayer iOS app containing scanned cards
+- [x] Handle folders of CSVs to process
+- [x] Custom location of managed CSVs
 - Given input CSV, perform any combination of operations:
     - [ ] base list
         - [x] appending